escottgoodwin/lango-trans-de/README.md

 A flask server will start automatically and open a webpage with the links in a new tab/window.

+**Runtime**

 Runtime will depend on connection speed.
 First run will be considerably longer because it requires downloading the corpus and the creation of the Doc2Vec model.
 Subsequent runs will be quicker because only the articles from the user history will be downloaded.
 With common consumer connection and computing speeds, first run will take about 15-20 minutes and subsequent runs will be about 5-8 minutes.

-According to gensim's documentation, using a C compiler would signficantly optimize training and speedup model generation  by a factor of 70.
+According to gensim's documentation, using a C compiler would significantly optimize training and speedup model generation by a factor of 70.
 A model that took 8 minutes to generate would take only about 7 seconds after optimization.

 The ideal number of recommendation clusters for a given corpus and a given number of articles in user history can be investigated with the Elbow method, or other cluster evaluation methods mentioned in http://www.sthda.com/english/articles/29-cluster-validation-essentials/96-determining-the-optimal-number-of-clusters-3-must-know-methods/#elbow-method.
 Example - for 100 articles, 10 clusters, for 500 articles, 20 clusters etc. Adjusting the numbe of clusters in this way relies on an assumption that, as the number of articles increases, there will likely be a larger number of user interests represented in the history, or that a user's interests are more 'fine grained' within a given broad topic.
 Getting the number of 'interests' and 'granularity' right will improve the quality of recommendations.